William Robert Watson (Uncle Will)

 The Bungalow changed hands for several years during the 1940s during which time it was used to bilet trainee soldiers, who slept on the verandah.

-After a few years, it was re-purchased by Jack Tolman and remained with him until 1999 when it was sold to two local residents Fran Rankin and Midge Moore, who are in the process of restoring it.
+After a few years, it was re-purchased by Jack Tolman and remained with him until 1999 when it was sold to local resident Fran Rankin.